MontpellierRessourcesImagerie/microglia-analyzer/docs/make_patches.rst

 c.
 Output type
 --------------

-- Depending on your target bounds, will be constrained to a certain type of data.
+- Depending on your target bounds, the values of the final image will be constrained to a certain type of data.
 - For example:
    - If you need to export your values between 0.0 and 1.0, you can only use the :code:`float32` type.
    - If you need to export your values between 0 and 255, you can use the :code:`uint8`, :code:`uint16` or :code:`float32` types.